EnvCLI/EnvCLI/README.md

 ```

 When you run `envcli run npm init` *EnvCLI* will take the executed command and match it to the [Docker](https://www.docker.com/) Image `node:10-alpine` based on the provided commands.

+You can also use `envcli install-aliases --scope project` to install the project defined aliases and use `npm init` directly - envcli will create a script in your path that will redirect your command to envcli and cause it to be executed within a container.

 #### What does EnvCLI do?